scanoss/api.go/README.md

 go run cmd/server/main.go -json-config config/app-config-dev.json -debug
 ```

-Note, this will simulate the `scanoss` command (using [scanoss.sh](test-support/scanoss.sh)), so you might need to change this if you have the actual binary on your system.
+Note, this will simulate the `scanoss` binary (using [scanoss.sh](test-support/scanoss.sh)), so you might need to change this if you have the actual binary on your system.

 ### Unit Testing
 This project contains unit tests and can be invoked using: